Jeff Lebo: Formative years

+Coaching career

-On March 12, 2010, following a loss to Florida in the 2010 SEC men's basketball tournament in Nashville, Lebo was fired as the head basketball coach at Auburn after compiling a 96-93 record in six years as coach of the Tigers to go along with no post-season NCAA tournament bids.
+On March 12, 2010, following a loss to Florida in the 2010 SEC men's basketball tournament in Nashville, Lebo was fired as the head basketball coach at Auburn after compiling a 96–93 record in six years as coach of the Tigers to go along with no post-season NCAA tournament bids.

 On March 22, 2010, Lebo was named head coach at East Carolina University.
 During his first year in Greenville, Lebo led the ECU Pirates basketball team to 18 wins, their first winning season since 1997, and a spot in the 2011 CollegeInsider.com Tournament which was the first post-season appearance by the Pirates since the 1993 NCAA Tournament.
 The 18 wins were the second most wins ever by the ECU Pirates since becoming a Division I basketball team.
 During his third year at ECU, Lebo again led the Pirates to the CIT Tournament.
 The Pirates defeated Weber State and won the 2013 CollegeInsider.com Postseason Tournament Championship that year.
 On November 29, 2017, Lebo announced his resignation as the ECU Basketball Coach.
-He posted a 116-122 mark during his tenure at ECU.
+He posted a 116–122 mark during his tenure at ECU.

 On April 15, 2021, after former teammate Hubert Davis' hiring as the North Carolina head coach, Lebo was named as one of the three assistants for Davis' inaugural coaching staff, alongside former Tar Heel players Brad Frederick and Sean May.